Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics Simulation of Water and Ice by TIP5P Code ##

-We will study the microwave heating of water and ice by means of molecular dynamics of the TIP5P code (if_xyz2=.true.), or that of collapse of methane hydrate (if_xyz1=.true.).
+We will study the microwave heating of water and ice by means of molecular dynamics of the TIP5P code (with if_xyz2=.true.), or that of collapse of methane hydrate by the same code (with if_xyz1=.true.).

 The 5-point molecules for water and ice are used known as the TIP5P-Ewald summation algorithm.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e